 The program is designed for school counselors who wish to be certified as director of counseling services.
 The applicant’s academic and experience background are assessed in terms of state certification requirements.
 Admission is limited.

-The Rider University Substance Awareness Coordinator (SAC) Certificate is an approved program by the New Jersey Department of Education.
+The Rider University Student Assistance Coordinator (SAC) Certificate is an approved program by the New Jersey Department of Education.
 This certificate is comprised of 21 semester hours.
 This Rider SAC certificate qualifies students to apply for the Substance Awareness Coordinator Certificate of Eligibility with Advanced Standing (SAC CEAS) in New Jersey, which is supplied by the NJ Department of Education.
 Admission is limited.

 Students should consult the NJ Department of Education for the most updated and detailed explanations of the requirements to ultimately qualify for a standard SAC certificate through the NJ Department of Education.